-1. Being slow to collect overdue fees.
 Everybody wants to be liked.
 However, once you take on the fiduciary responsibilities of being a board member, you have to put personal feelings aside and collect overdue fees promptly, professionally, and without fear nor favor.
-If you let one owner slide, you are being unfair to everyone else whose interests you represent–and who have a right to expect you to conduct yourself fairly and in the interests of the association.
+If you let one owner slide, you are being unfair to everyone else whose interests you represent and who have expect you to conduct yourself fairly and in the interests of the association.

-2. Failing to review financials.
 As a board member, it ultimately comes down to money.
-Your mission is to safeguard your association members’ hard-earned money, ensuring that it’s invested in their best interests and accounted for to the last dollar.
-In our recent posts on HOA fraud and embezzlement, you can see how easily a thief can make off with tens of thousands of dollars–or more–in association funds.
-Board members need to examine every transaction with a gimlet eye.
+Your mission is to safeguard your association members' hard-earned money, ensuring that it's invested in their best interests and accounted for to the last dollar.
+In our posts on HOA fraud and embezzlement, you can see how easily a thief can make off with tens of thousands of dollars or more in association funds.
+Board members need to examine every transaction carefully.
 Fraud often comes from the treasurer, accountant, or bookkeeper.
-It’s your job to provide oversight over these functions.
+It's your job to provide oversight over these functions.

-3. Failing to ask for professional help.
-Often, board members are highly intelligent, educated, and successful attorneys and doctors.
+Often, board members are highly intelligent, educated, and successful individuals.
 However, these kinds of professionals tend to overestimate their own abilities when it comes to acting as board members.
-They often resist bringing in specialized assistance when it’s needed most.
-In the short run, this may save a few dollars (or your pride); in the long run, it’s disastrous.
+They often resist bringing in specialized assistance when it's needed most.
+In the short run, this may save a few dollars (or your pride), but in the long run, it's disastrous.

-Few garden variety board members have any personal expertise in, say, putting together a capital plan for a large real estate development.
+Few board members have any personal expertise in putting together a capital plan for a large real estate development.
 Few are contractors or security experts themselves.
 Few are well-versed in forensic accounting.
-Don’t be afraid to bring in a new set of eyes and brains from time to time–especially when it comes to accounting and money management.
+Don't be afraid to bring in a new set of skill from time to time, especially when it comes to accounting and money management.

 The board is subject to a quorum that must be met (and documented) before any issues related to the association are discussed.
 The meeting must be publicized in the method specified by the association's bylaws, and items can only be added to the agenda via an approved process known to all members.
 At meetings, always have the president or secretary send around a sign-in sheet to document the presence of the required quorum.

-5. Failing to maintain standard insurance coverage.
-Insurance screw-ups are at the root of many legal actions against board members.
+Insurance mistakes are at the root of many legal actions against board members.
 Problems often arise that could have been avoided with standard insurance coverage.
-Boards need to take special care to review insurance policies; understand lapse dates and renewals; and review coverage amounts to ensure they’re accurate.
-Otherwise, you’ll have to break the news to your association members that they’re getting a special assessment.
+Boards need to take special care to review insurance policies, understand lapse dates and renewals, and review coverage amounts to ensure they're accurate.
+Otherwise, you'll have to break the news to your association members that they're getting a special assessment.